-Hilary is the Regional In-Court Adviser for the Tayside courts funded by the Scottish Legal Aid Board.
+Hilary has been given the title MBE for services to the Justice system in Scotland and to the community in Dundee.
+She is the Regional In-Court Adviser for the Tayside courts funded by the Scottish Legal Aid Board.
 Her role is to manage and develop the In-Court Project and is responsible for the management of a team and running a programme for volunteer law students along with providing Advice & Assistance for unrepresented parties and negotiating on their behalf.
 Hilary was instrumental in initiating and developing a dispute resolution scheme within the project.

 Prior to her current role, Hilary, who is a management fellow, has worked in a variety of roles in senior management and in development.
 As well as having a sound management background, she also offers knowledge of the judicial systems.
 After having trained as a mediator she keeps her skills up to date by volunteering for the Edinburgh sheriff court Mediation service.

 On the board since 2015, Hilary brings to the board an unusual mix of both management and development experience, combined with a working knowledge of dispute resolution within the court system.